vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Invoke-EsxCommand.md

 ### -cmd

-The command to be exectued on the ESXi host.
+The command to be exectued on the ESX host.

 ```yaml
 Type: String